History of the Los Angeles Angels: First World Series and consistent contention (2000–2009)

 Then came 2002.
 The year began with the team scrapping its pinstriped vest jerseys after five years, reverting to uniforms conforming more to the team's traditional uniforms, but now mostly red, with a bit of navy blue trim.
 Significantly, the Angels' road jerseys now read "Anaheim", the first time the team's geographic location had been noted on its uniforms since 1965.

 Pundits predicted the Angels to be third-place finishers in the four-team AL West division, and the team played to those expectations with a 6–14 start to the regular season.
 The Angels, managed by former Los Angeles Dodgers catcher Mike Scioscia, then went on to win 99 games and earn the American League Wild Card berth.
 The Oakland Athletics won 103 games, putting the Angels in second place in the division.
 The Angels defeated the AL East champions New York Yankees 3 games to 1 in the American League Division Series, ending the Yankees' streak of 4 straight American League Pennants, and the Minnesota Twins 4 games to 1 in the ALCS, to win the American League pennant for the first time in their history.

 In the 2002 World Series they met the Wild Card San Francisco Giants, paced by slugger Barry Bonds, in what ended up being the highest-scoring World Series of all time.
 San Francisco took Game 1 (4–3), but the Angels followed that up by winning Games 2 (11–10) and 3 (10–4).
 The Giants came back to win Games 4 (4–3) and 5 (16–4).
 The turning point in the series came in Game 6.
 The Angels trailed 5–0 and were 8 outs away from elimination before rallying for 3 runs in both the seventh and eighth innings to win 6–5.
-The Angels then won Game 7, 4–1, to claim their franchise's first and only World Series Championship.
+The Angels then won Game 7, 4–1, to claim their franchise's first and (to date) only World Series Championship.

 Third baseman Troy Glaus was named the MVP of the Series.
 20-year-old rookie relief pitcher Francisco Rodríguez won a record five postseason games, despite never having won a regular-season game before.
 Angel pitcher John Lackey became the first rookie pitcher to win the seventh game of the World Series in 93 years.